Skip to main content

 • Screening strategies should be considered for individuals with an FLCN pathogenic variant, including:

-• a dermatology review, as required.
+• a dermatology review, as required; and

 • BHDS-related renal tumours exceeding 3cm in diameter are often treated conservatively with nephron-sparing surgery.
 This is because individuals with BHDS are at risk of developing multiple renal tumours over their lifetime.
 Traditionally, lesions under 3cm are monitored by a urologist, but earlier intervention may be required if there is evidence of tumour growth or other atypical features.